emiliacb/emiliacb/landing/content/blog/2025-04-09-voice-ai-bloat-building-lean-agent.md

 *   **Leveraging powerful APIs directly** instead of through heavy abstractions.
 *   **Utilizing smart, free tools** like Rhubarb for polish.

+### Agent definition

+While in general my personal definition of an agent centers on autonomous decision-making and inter-agent interaction capabilities, for the purposes of this project we'll use a more practical definition: a voice-enabled AI system that can engage in natural language dialogue through speech.
+This encompasses the core elements that most users intuitively associate with an "AI agent" - the ability to understand spoken input, process it meaningfully, and respond verbally, creating a conversational interface that feels natural and engaging.

 ### Personality

 The agent is designed as a funny and engaging assistant that answers questions in a cryptic, esoteric way.
 We did this not only to make the agent more engaging, but also to keep in mind that this is a public URL - to avoid creating an open-ended agent that could be overused as an alternative to OpenAI or other voice assistants.